 I haven't done this before but it seems to be popular to scroll through your list of friends and unfriend or unfollow people you haven't talked to in a while or will probably never see again.
 I was once unfriended and I checked on the person's timeline to figure out what happened.
 At the top of her page, she posted that she just unfriended a bunch of people and they probably didn't even notice.
 The post in question was old so she had a good point because it took me a while to even notice she was gone.

-3. You Did Something to Them in The Real World that Rubbed Them the Wrong Way
+3. You Did Something That Rubbed Them the Wrong Way

 4. The Unfriender Moved Away or Switched Jobs and Doesn't Want Any Baggage

 Sometimes people like making a clean break socially when they leave a place or a job that maybe they weren't happy with.
 Maybe they were not in a good place when you knew then and you remind them of that.
 It is hard to not take it personally but ask yourself honestly if their absence from your life is really going to affect you long term or if you if your ego is just a little dented.

 Personally, I worked with someone who was not well-liked.
 Most people ignored this person but I would open my big mouth and try to argue.
 I thought I was hiding my dislike for this person but I was very wrong.
 As soon as I left my job I was unfriended by the office nuisance.
 I guess I need to work on hiding my annoyed face.

 5. You Didn't Buy What They Were Selling